This Rosemary Roast Turkey recipe is a failsafe method for a roasted turkey. Nothing but a super juicy turkey with a crispy exterior.

 - 1/4 cup butter at room temperature

-24 to 72 hours before cooking the turkey, ready a bucket, cooler, etc. to brine the turkey.
-I ended up using a smaller (brand new just so no one is weirded out here) garbage bin.
+24 to 72 hours before cooking the turkey, ready a bucket, cooler, etc. to brine the turkey (post above to tips on how to house a large turkey that is in a brine)

 In a medium sauce pan, heat 4 cups of water with sugar and salt to a boil.
 Add celery, garlic, onion, rosemary, and peppercorns.
 Reduce heat to medium and simmer for 3-5 minutes (to allow flavours to meld).
 Remove from heat and allow contents to cool.

 Place turkey, brine mixture, and remaining (cold) water in container.
-Refrigerate until ready to use.
-I had to remove 1 shelf to fit the turkey.
+Refrigerate (or keep very cold) until ready to use.

 When ready to cook turkey, remove from brine, rinse with cold water and pat dry.